-Testing Blade Flex
+Testing Helicopter Blades for Flex

 Helicopters are a common sight in the sky and are used for many important tasks.
-Rotors are used to provide lift and the large blades on these rotor assemblies often rotate at a rate of 300 RPM or higher, depending on the helicopter type.
+Rotors are used to provide lift and the large blades on these rotor assemblies often rotate at rates of 300 RPM or higher, depending on the helicopter type.
 The rotor blades must be strong, yet flexible – the attack angle of the blade is varied by the pilot to maneuver the helicopter in flight.

 Comments are closed